moallemi/Film-Time/README.md

 You can find information about how to gain access [here](docs/API-Keys.md).

-Add this to your system environment variables:
+Add this to your `~/.gradle/gradle.properties` file:

 ```shell
 # Get this from TMDb